-Covered housing program consists of the following HUD programs:
+Covered housing program consists of the following HUD programs and Non-HUD programs:

 - (1) Section 202 Supportive Housing for the Elderly (12 U.S.C.
 1701q), with implementing regulations at 24 CFR part 891. - (2) Section 811 Supportive Housing for Persons with Disabilities (42 U.S.C.
 8013), with implementing regulations at 24 CFR part 891. - (3) Housing Opportunities for Persons with AIDS (HOPWA) program (42 U.S.C.
-12901 et seq.), with implementing regulations at 24 CFR part 574. - (4) HOME Investment Partnerships (HOME) program (42 U.S.C.
-12741 et seq.), with implementing regulations at 24 CFR part 92.
+12901 et seq.), with implementing regulations at 24 CFR part 574.

-- (5) Homeless programs under title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+- (4) HOME Investment Partnerships (HOME) program (42 U.S.C.
+12741 et seq.), with implementing regulations at 24 CFR part 92. - (5) Homeless programs under title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11360 et seq.), including the Emergency Solutions Grants program (with implementing regulations at 24 CFR part 576), the Continuum of Care program (with implementing regulations at 24 CFR part 578), and the Rural Housing Stability Assistance program (with regulations forthcoming). - (6) Multifamily rental housing under section 221(d)(3) of the National Housing Act (12 U.S.C.
 17151(d)) with a below-market interest rate (BMIR) pursuant to section 221(d)(5), with implementing regulations at 24 CFR part 221. - (7) Multifamily rental housing under section 236 of the National Housing Act (12 U.S.C.
 1715z-1), with implementing regulations at 24 CFR part 236. - (8) HUD programs assisted under the United States Housing Act of 1937 (42 U.S.C.
 1437 et seq.); specifically, public housing under section 6 of the 1937 Act (42 U.S.C.
 1437d) (with regulations at 24 CFR Chapter IX), tenant-based and project-based rental assistance under section 8 of the 1937 Act (42 U.S.C.
 1437f) (with regulations at 24 CFR chapters VIII and IX), and the Section 8 Moderate Rehabilitation Single Room Occupancy (with implementing regulations at 24 CFR part 882, subpart H). - (9) The Housing Trust Fund (12 U.S.C.
-4568) (with implementing regulations at 24 CFR part 93).
+4568) (with implementing regulations at 24 CFR part 93). - (10) The Low Income Housing Tax Credit (LIHTC).
+If a property is layered with Section 8, implement Section 8 Rules and continue to comply with the additional requirements outlined by the other governing agency.

-Covered housing provider refers to the individual or entity under a covered housing program that has responsibility for the administration and/or oversight of VAWA protections and includes PHAs, sponsors, owners, mortgagors, managers, State and local governments or agencies thereof, nonprofit or for-profit organizations or entities.
+Covered housing provider refers to the individual or entity under a covered housing program that has responsibility for the administration and/or oversight of VAWA protections and includes PHAs, sponsors, owners, mortgagors, manager management agents, State and local governments or agencies thereof, nonprofit or for-profit organizations or entities.
 The program-specific regulations for the covered housing programs identify the individual or entity that carries out the duties and responsibilities of the covered housing provider as set forth in part 5, subpart L. For any of the covered housing programs, it is possible that there is more than one covered housing provider.
 This is dependent upon the VAWA duty or responsibility performed by a covered housing provider, whereas the covered housing provider is not always the same individual or entity.